 U. Banerjee, P. J. Renfranz, J. A. Pollock, Seymour Benzer (1987) Molecular Characterization and Expression of sevenless, a Gene Involved in Neural Pattern Formation in the Drosophila Eye.
 Cell 49, 281-291.

 Dr. John Archie Pollock is currently an Associate Professor of biology at Duquesne University, Dr. Pollock holds appointments as Visiting Professor with the Entertainment Technology Center, jointly managed by Carnegie Mellon University's College of Fine Arts and School of Computer Science.
-Dr. Pollock is also a Affiliated Faculty with the McGowan Institute for Regenerative Medicine, University of Pittsburgh and UPMC.
-Dr. Pollock has also served as Principal Scientist for the Pittsburgh Tissue Engineering Initiative, Inc and a Research Fellow with the STUDIO for Creative Inquiry, Carnegie Melon University.
+Dr. Pollock is also an Affiliated Faculty with the McGowan Institute for Regenerative Medicine, University of Pittsburgh and UPMC.
+Dr. Pollock has also served as Principal Scientist for the Pittsburgh Tissue Engineering Initiative, Inc. and a Research Fellow with the STUDIO for Creative Inquiry, Carnegie Mellon University.

 Dr. Pollock is an educator who teaches courses in his expertise including neuroscience, microscopy, molecular and cellular biology.
-His outreach teaching has included working with high school and middle school.
-Currently, he participates in weekly activities with young learners (4 -7 year olds) and 5th - 7th grades.
+His outreach teaching has included working with informal science education in museums and television.
+Currently, he also participates in weekly activities with young learners (4 -7 year olds) and 5th - 7th grades.

 As a scientist, Dr. Pollock has spent over 20 years as a principal investigator directing a continuously funded research program in basic science investigating the development of the nervous system.
 He is also studying chronic pain and the changes in gene expression that are associated with it.
 He received his Bachelor of Science in physics and also completed a major in philosophy at Syracuse University.
 He then earned a Master of Science in physics, as well as his Doctor of Philosophy in biophysics, also from Syracuse University.
 In order to study in the laboratory of Prof. Seymour Benzer, a pioneer in neuro-genetic and behavioral research, Dr. Pollock moved to Caltech in Pasadena, California.